faizaans-spektra/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab2.md

     ![quota-check-output](../Images/lab2-40.png)

-1. Once you have finished exploring the application, you can navigate back to your Codespace and delete the resources by running the following command, and providing **y** for the two prompts i.e **Total resources to delete: 12., are you sure you want to continue?** and **Would you like to permanently delete these resources instead allowing their names to be reused?**
+1. Once you have finished exploring the application, you can navigate back to your Codespace and delete the resources by running the following command, and providing **y** for the two prompts, i.e., **Total resources to delete: 12., are you sure you want to continue?** and **Would you like to permanently delete these resources instead allowing their names to be reused?**

    ```
    azd down